-Vadim Liberman is a talent strategist, pundit, and chief renegade officer advancing how we think, work, and live.
+Vadim Liberman a chief renegade officer advancing how we think, work, and live.

 With an expansive background in talent engagement, internal marketing and communications, and business journalism, Vadim disrupts the status quo in the best ways possible.
 Stirring a pot of employee engagement, leadership, development, performance management, and a range of other HR matters, he adds skepticism and hope to challenge conventions and help create better workplaces.